-I acquired a packet of this SF sourdough starter sometime in 2012 or 2013, and kept it in my freezer all these 5-6 years.
+I acquired a packet of this Mr. Baker’s Sourdough Starter sometime in 2012 or 2013 when in SF, and kept it in my freezer all these 5-6 years.
 Four days ago, I decided to reconstitute the starter, and after feeding it a couple of times, baked this boule of organic bread flour with some semolina and rye flour in a Dutch Oven.

 The starter was fed every other day with1 part organic flour and 1 part water by weight, i.e. 100g flour and 100g water